realvoidgojo/Neovim-Config/README.md

 Quit neovim and reopen again after all the plugins are installed by typing '<esc>:qa!' or alternatively you can power off your computer.

-Now open neovim and type ':MasonInstallAll'
+Now open neovim and type ':MasonInstall' or 'Lazy Sync'

 There it is, now you are ready to code some C++ and blow your leg off.
 You can change all the things you want, add plugins in the nvim/lua/plugins/your_plugin.lua file after making it.